 This H graphite pencil is excellent for starting the basic outlines of a drawing.
 We really like this high quality Tombow brand pencil.
 H is the hardness of the lead and this one is hard enough that it’s easy to erase and it makes fine lines, but not so hard that it cuts or indents the paper.
 We recommend sketching your initial drawing in graphite because you can draw lightly and it’s easy to erase.
 Remember that you don’t want to do toning or coloring with graphite pencil!
 It can smudge and interfere with the quality of the colored pencils.
 When you’re done with your initial sketch, put your graphite pencil away and move on to colored pencil!

 If you’re working with watercolor, you’ll need a good watercolor brush!
 This is Wendy’s favorite synthetic watercolor brush, handmade in Japan.
 Many watercolor brushes are expensive, but this brush is inexpensive enough that you can buy several to have backups.
-They hold a really good tip/point, and they are perfect for the Draw Botanical technique.
+They hold a really good tip/point, and they are perfect for the Draw Botanical Method.
 We hand-picked these four sizes because they are the ones that Wendy uses the most.
 We are the only US retailer of this brush!

 Sometimes you have to take your pencils with you, and when you do… why not use a pencil case and cup in one!
 We love these versatile canvas pencil cases by Delde.
 These pencil cases hold a nice amount of pencils, and when you’re ready to draw, just unzip and pull the tabs down, and the case becomes a stand-up pencil holder!
 Great for travel and for everyday use.
 Vern used to keep her pencils in a box or bag, and searching for the right pencil was a very noisy experience, but with these pencil cases, she can put a few in a case, slide it down to use as a cup, and see all of her pencils easily with no noisy rummaging!